© by Albert A Rasch

 Now, its not that I’m cheap, but I am frugal.
 Money is always tight when you’re raising kids, and the price of everything keeps on going up.
 That smoker would cost me $28.00 of hard earned income.
 I, of course had a better idea.
 Back in the day I was quite the cigar aficionado.
 I still have a couple dozen boxes of cigars in a humidor I made out of a large tool chest.
 (That’s another story…) So I grabbed a couple of stogies and went forth to do battle one more time.

-Firing up that cigar and—(Just go up a half-dozen paragraphs, where it starts with “I arrived at the location an hour after sunset.”
+Firing up that cigar and — (Do us both a favor.
+Just go up a half-dozen paragraphs, where it starts with “I arrived at the location an hour after sunset.”
 And you get the idea of how this plan worked out.
 Save me the trouble of retyping it…)

 In hind sight, it was obvious that we started celebrating too soon.